JJVillasis/CPSC-452-Final-Project/README.md

 - `filePU`: The name of the file the public-key will be in (must be a .pem file), and
 - `password`: the password required to use the private-key (optional).

+Place the private key files in the `Private Key PEMs` folder.
+Place the public key files in the `Public Key PEMs` folder.

 ## Creating Accounts
 To create new accounts for the Order Processing Department, run the `createAccount.py` file.